dixonaws/restful_aurora/README.md

 a list of employees.
 Note that you'll have to create several Systems Manager Parameter Store values ahead of time.
 See https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html or ```aws ssm help``` to create values for the database, username, password, etc. per the code in app.py.txt.

+## Test your API locally
+Run ```chalice local``` and use the curl command to get a listing of employees in the database.
+For this to work, you will have to open the security group for your employees database so that you local machine can issue queries against it.

+## Deploy to API Gateway and Lambda
+If your API worked locally, then issue ```bash chalice deploy``` to deploy the new code to your RESTful endpoint.